Introduction

 sudo firewall-cmd --get-default-zone

-The output should display that the work zone is indeed the default one.
+The output shows that the work zone is the new default one.

 Conclusion